 Injury Prevention Strategies

-The first tip, which is true for any sport that requires great balance, is to learn how to fall correctly.
+- Learn how to fall correctly.
 This technique is taught in both skiing and snowboarding classes, and is essential to coming back from the slopes unhurt.

 - Do not take on any run that you cannot manage safely.